Debanil1986/Seminar_pQoS_and_V2X/README.md

 ## 📖 Project Description
 This project explores predictive Quality of Service (pQoS) for Autonomous Systems, focusing on Vehicle-to-Everything (V2X) communication.
 The goal is to analyze and predict network performance to enhance the reliability and safety of autonomous vehicles.
+## 📥 Dataset
+To access the dataset, you need to download the Berlin dataset packages from [this link](https://ieee-dataport.org/open-access/berlin-v2x#).
+This dataset provides the necessary V2X communication data for analysis and model training.

 ## 🏗️ Architecture
 ![Architecture](images/Preprocessing_stage.png)